 You can try to starve hydra out.
 Like most other pests, Hydra can only gain a foothold if they have access to food.
 Cutting back food and doing target feedings can keep Hydra controlled.
 That is the long-term solution (at least a few weeks), and it will work.

 Hydra themselves are food, for any fish that are willing to eat them.
 There are reports that Sparkling gouramis, Blue gouramis and etc. will eat Hydra.
 The problem is that fish is the problem itself for the shrimp tank.
 Even small fish can wipe the shrimp colony.
 In my opinion, it is not worth the risk in our case.

-The other important thing that snail benefit the aquarium by consuming waste products.
+The other important thing that most freshwater snails benefit the aquarium is by consuming waste products.
 Because they are consuming waste products less waste is available for small microscopic organisms that may be a food source for the Hydra.

 High and low Temperature

 You can try to use a heater to kill the hydra.
 In this case, you will have to remove all your shrimp and fish from the aquarium if you do not want to kill them all.
 After that, raise the temperature to 105 – 110 degrees Fahrenheit (41-43 C) for several hours.